reactjs/react.dev/beta/src/content/reference/react/useCallback.md

 The difference is in *what* they're letting you cache:

 * **[`useMemo`](/reference/react/useMemo) caches the *result* of calling your function.** In this example, it caches the result of calling `computeRequirements(product)` so that it doesn't change unless `product` has changed.
 This lets you pass the `requirements` object down without unnecessarily re-rendering `ShippingForm`.
 When necessary, React will call the function you've passed during rendering to calculate the result.
 * **`useCallback` caches *the function itself.*** Unlike `useMemo`, it does not call the function you provide.
 Instead, it caches the function you provided so that `handleSubmit` *itself* doesn't change unless `productId` or `referrer` has changed.
 This lets you pass the `handleSubmit` function down without unnecessarily re-rendering `ShippingForm`.
-Your code won't be called until the user submits the form.
+Your code won't run until the user submits the form.

 If you're already familiar with [`useMemo`,](/reference/react/useMemo) you might find it helpful to think of `useCallback` as this: